sebastiendonadio/devopsmlops/chapters/06-chapter4.md

 2. Not-steep learning curve - leverage established ML model building principles such that there is no steep learning curve.

-1. Managed deployment - enable easy model deployment via
+1. Managed deployment - enable easy model deployment via containerization.
 1. Containerization - make it simple to build containers with a few clicks to deploy ML models.
 2. Model monitoring   - support model monitoring with notifications such as model drift and data drift.